jgerard/section-container-block/README.md

 # Section Container Block Plugin

-A simple Gutenberg Block plugin for WordPress that allows accepts inner blocks.
+A simple Gutenberg Block plugin for WordPress that accepts inner blocks.
 Useful for managing layouts where you need to wrap everything in a container.

 ## Built on top of Create Guten Block